otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-07-sveltekit-basics.md

 ### Task 2

 In the `src/lib/components` directory, create a new component called `ShoppingCart.svelte`.

-In this component, implement the following functionality:
+In the `ShoppingCart.svelte` component, implement the following functionality:

 - Use the `$state` **rune** to manage an **array** of **objects** called `cartItems`.
-Each object should have the following properties: `id`, `name`, `price` and `quantity`.
+Each object should have the following properties: `id`, `name`, `price` and `quantity`
-- Use the `$state` **rune** to manage **form** input data with properties: `itemName`, `itemPrice` and `itemQuantity`.
+- Use the `$state` **rune** to manage **form** input data with properties: `itemName`, `itemPrice` and `itemQuantity`
-- Use the `$derived` **rune** to create a variable called `totalPrice` that calculates the total price of all items in the cart (sum of price × quantity for each item).
+- Use the `$derived` **rune** to create a variable called `totalPrice` that calculates the total price of all items in the cart (sum of price × quantity for each item)
 - Use the `$effect` **rune** to display a warning message above the cart table when the total price exceeds $100.
-The message should auto-hide after 3 seconds.
+The message should auto-hide after 3 seconds
-- Use the `#each` block to display a table of all items in the cart with columns for name, price, quantity, item total and a remove button for each item.
+- Use the `#each` block to display a table of all items in the cart with columns for name, price, quantity, item total and a remove button for each item
-- Use the `#if` and `:else` blocks to display "Your cart is empty" message when no items exist in the cart.
+- Use the `#if` and `:else` blocks to display "Your cart is empty" message when no items exist in `cartItems` **array**
 - Add a **form** to add new items to the cart with input fields for item name, price, and quantity.
-Use `bind:value` for two-way data binding.
+Use `bind:value` for two-way data binding
-- Validate **form** inputs to ensure the item name is not empty (trim whitespace), price is a positive number and quantity is a positive integer.
+- Validate **form** inputs to ensure the item name is not empty, price is a positive number and quantity is a positive integer
-- Use `#if` blocks to display validation error messages for invalid inputs.
+- Use `#if` blocks to display validation error messages for invalid inputs
-- Generate unique IDs for new items using `Date.now()` or a counter.
+- Generate unique IDs for new items using a counter
-- Clear the **form** after successful submission and prevent the default form submission behaviour.
+- Clear the **form** after successful submission and prevent the default form submission behaviour
-- Add a "Remove" button for each cart item that removes the item from the `cartItems` **array** when clicked.
+- Add a "Remove" button for each cart item that removes the item from the `cartItems` **array** when clicked
-- Display the total price formatted to 2 decimal places below the cart table.
+- Display the total price formatted to 2 decimal places below the cart table

 ---